Electronics Illustrated Magazine, January 1961

 Minneapolis avant-garde poetry/music group known as DaDa

-Cha-Cha, several years ago.
+Cha-Cha, some years ago.

 |